Gatherings

 This is your invitation.

 That I just wasn’t cut out for motherhood the way other women seemed to be.
-That I was too emotional, too impatient, too broken to ever feel truly happy.

-I thought, Why does this feel so suffocating?
+Why does this feel so suffocating?

-Why do I feel so stuck?
+Why am I so angry?
+So sad?
+So stuck?

 Why can’t I just be happy?